-Need a fast recap before watching?
+Want the short version of the plot?
 Here's the plot: "In the boorish city of Agrabah, kind-hearted street urchin Aladdin and Princess Jasmine fall in love, although she can only marry a prince.
 He and power-hungry Grand Vizier Jafar vie for a magic lamp that can fulfill their wishes."

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Aladdin' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Aladdin' on each platform when they are available.
 'Aladdin' is currently available to rent, purchase, or stream via subscription on Microsoft Store, Apple TV, Fandango At Home, YouTube, Google Play Movies, Prime Video, Disney+, and Spectrum On Demand in the US.

 'Aladdin' Release Dates